mozilla-services/docs/source/howtos/run-sync-1.5.rst

 The new sync service uses `Firefox Accounts <https://wiki.mozilla.org/Identity/FirefoxAccounts>`_ for user authentication, which is a separate service and is not covered by this guide.

+.. note:: By default, a server set up using this guide will defer authentication to the Mozilla-hosted accounts server at https://accounts.firefox.com.

 You can safely use the Mozilla-hosted Firefox Accounts server in combination with a self-hosted sync storage server.
 The authentication and encryption protocols are designed so that the account server does not know the user's